- Installation

 Nests spun from hair

-In 2017, I walked to the Sionann’s Pot (the source of the River Shannon) in County Cavan with my sister and nephew Reuben.
+In 2017, I walked to the Sionann’s Pot (the source of the River Shannon) in County Cavan, Ireland with my sister and nephew Reuben.
 Sionann is the name of the River Shannon and means “She is an Ancient Goddess”, “She is the River of Wisdom,” and “She is the Honored One”.

 Sionann is a goddess of knowledge and transformation.
-Her story tells how she sought wisdom from the sacred Well of Knowledge.
-As she drank its waters she became the river that still bears her name today.
-As a family in the early 1980s we spent days on the River Shannon.I remember its beauty, my visceral need to immerse myself in its waters.
+Her story tells how she sought wisdom from this sacred Well of Knowledge.
+As she drank the water she became the river that still bears her name today.